 The concept of net contribution is designed to be flexible, translatable, and customizable.
 We ask investors to think about the net contribution of their investments, companies to think about the net contribution of their activities, and community leaders to think about the net contribution of local enterprises.

-In this podcast, Senior Vice President Dana Bezerra discusses why assessing the aggregate effect of an enterprise matters for impact measurement.
+In this podcast, Dana K. Bezerra, previously senior vice president and current president of the Heron Foundation, discusses why assessing the aggregate effect of an enterprise matters for impact measurement.

 Heron's "portfolio examination project"... was our attempt to... approach this investing 100% for impact [by understanding] what we already owned.
 As we started looking though the underlying positions, back to this notion of trade-offs, sometimes things looked really good until you got additional data, and then they didn't.

 This nascent language started to emerge, honestly a little bit out of frustration, around, "Great.
 That's a great data point, but on net would we choose to own this company?
 Or on net would we choose to make this investment?"
 And in part that language evolved into this net contribution framework, where we tried to look really across the aggregate effect of an enterprise.
 So if you have a business doing what it does, we're not going to isolate and look at jobs.
 We're not going to just look at products and services, but try to ask the question across the totality of what an enterprise does, from employing people to potentially polluting or creating a product and service that may or may not be a great health outcome for example, would we want to own the company?

 We had a lot of naïve assumptions over time that fell by the wayside... we thought the framework would help us have answers, and what we've learned is that the framework just really helps us ask better questions.

 Dana K. Bezerra